honzajavorek/finances/README.md

 # finances

-Simple script for downloading recent transactions from Fio Bank and uploading them to spreadsheet in Google Docs.
+Simple script for downloading recent transactions from [Fio Bank](http://www.fio.cz/) and uploading them to spreadsheet in Google Docs.
+Moreover, it also pairs transactions with invoices from [Fakturoid](http://fakturoid.cz/).

 ## Status: ACTIVE